-Lima Cathedral sits next to the Archbishop’s Palace.
-Construction of the original cathedral -- a small and unsophisticated building of adobe bricks -- began in 1535.
-The cathedral we see today is the result of two further reconstructions.
+The Cathedral of Lima sits next to the Archbishop’s Palace.
+Construction of the original cathedral—a small and unsophisticated building of adobe bricks—began in 1535.
+The cathedral seen today is the result of two further reconstructions.
 Four major earthquakes, the last occurring in 1940, led to further repairs and renovations.
 The tomb of Francisco Pizarro is housed with the cathedral.Continue to 5 of 8 below.

 05 of 08